Wednesday, 12 December 2012

 Enchiladas - Recipe

-Yesterday was time for something we hadn't had for a long time, enchiladas!
-I was on my way home from work and it started to get late as I had a skypedate with my friends in Sweden.
-So, I had to come up with something that I could make very quickly.
-I went to Sainsbury's and picked up some corn tortillas and chicken breast.
-I had some enchilada and fajita spice mix at home that was previously bought in those ready made kits from Old El Paso.
-Husband helped me out so we did it in no time.
-Here is my twist on simple enchiladas!
+Yesterday, I decided it was time for something we hadn't had in a long while—enchiladas!
+After a busy day at work, I was on my way home and realized it was getting late.
+I also had a Skype date with my friends in Sweden, so I needed something quick and delicious.
+A stop at Sainsbury's for corn tortillas and chicken breasts gave me the perfect idea.
+I already had some enchilada and fajita spice mixes from an Old El Paso kit at home, so with my husband’s help, we whipped it all together in no time.
+Here’s my twist on simple enchiladas!

 Ingredients: